-&lt;sup>3 The types and nature of additional expertise that may be needed will not be known until applications are received and the needs of the applications have been assessed.
+3 The types and nature of additional expertise that may be needed will not be known until applications are received and the needs of the applications have been assessed.
 However, examples of areas of related expertise may include, but may not be limited to, toponymy, political science, cartography, anthropological and ethnological sciences.

-- 12. The provider must convene and operate the GNP so as to avoid communication between the GNP (or any of its members) and any party with an interest in the applications being evaluated, unless expressly permitted by the Applicant Guidebook, to avoid conflicts of interest.
+- exercising credible judgment in making its evaluations, including effective decisionmaking to engage additional expertise; - collaboration with other members of the panel and other experts; - · reaching conclusions that are compelling and defensible; and - documenting the way in which it has done so in each case. - 12.
+The provider must convene and operate the GNP so as to avoid communication between the GNP (and any of its members) and any party with an interest in the applications being evaluated, unless expressly permitted by the Applicant Guidebook, to avoid conflicts of interest.
 In addition, panelists and other experts engaged to assist in the evaluation process will be required to disclose any potential conflicts of interest that may arise during the period of the evaluation.
 The provider selected and each of its evaluators (including any additional experts) will execute a confidentiality agreement with regard to material contained in the applications under review. - 13.
 The provider should be comfortable that the Applicant Guidebook is comprehensive and satisfactorily expresses all selection criteria, but understand that it is not finalized.
 It is possible, that the provider will be selected before the Applicant Guidebook is finalized, it will have the opportunity to review the text to ensure that the basis for the evaluation is clear.
 The criteria must be objective, measurable, publicly available at the outset of the evaluation process, and described fully in the Applicant Guidebook.
 All applications will be evaluated against these criteria. - 14.
 The evaluation process for selection of new gTLDs will respect the principles of fairness, transparency, avoiding potential conflicts of interest, and non-discrimination.